NPA: Driving seaport operations through the pandemic - Vanguard News

-In Nigeria, the country’s seaport authority, NPA while overseeing the general seaport operation by private port operators, have had to go through a very challenging experience that formed a catalyst for new initiatives and creative ways to keep the ports running, JOHN CHUKWU writes
+In Nigeria, the country’s seaport authority, NPA while overseeing the general seaport operation by private port operators, have had to go through a very challenging experience that formed a catalyst for new initiatives and creative ways to keep the ports running, EMEKA OKAFOR

 The Coronavirus pandemic is leaving an indelible mark on the history of international trade just as it has wrecked every sector of the world economy.
 While their airports were closed down until recently, most countries of the world have left their seaports open for trade to continue, with the United Nations trade organs calling for seamless trade across nations.
 Developing nations have had to also leave their ports open to be able to receive food and medical imports as they battle COVID-19 with a larger chunk of their resources.